 Like other spouses’ clubs on U.S. military bases around the world, the Dover Spouses' Club works hard to keep alive the traditions established by women like Martha Washington, while adjusting to meet the ever-changing needs of our members and community.

-The Dover Spouses' Club is a united organization, serving all military spouses within the DAFB community.
-The DSC was established in 2016, after the Dover Officer's Spouses' Club and the Dover Enlisted Spouses' Club merged together.
-The DSC has created a stronger support community for all the spouses at DAFB.
+The Dover Spouses' Club is a united organization, serving all spouses within the DAFB community.
+The DSC was established in 2016 after the Dover Officer's Spouses' Club and the Dover Enlisted Spouses' Club merged.
+The DSC has created a more robust support community for all the spouses at DAFB.

 Disclaimer: The Dover Spouse's Club is a private, non-profit organization.
 It is not a part of the Department of Defense or any of its components and has no governmental status.

 © 2023 Dover Spouses' Club - All Rights Reserved